kubo/funchook/README.md

 Duckhook - an API hook library
 ==============================

+Note: This is unstable.
+Some functions may be changed.

 This library depends on [diStorm3][].

 TODO
 ----

-* write more documents.
+* write documents.
-* add a function to get the error reason when `duckhook_install` returns NULL.
+* add a function to get the error reason when `duckhook_prepare` returns NULL.
 * add a function to debug duckhook itself.
 * add tests.